veskoch/pysplats-lab/README.md

-# A simple Spacetime Gaussian Renderer
+# A Simple Spacetime Gaussian Renderer

-> An educational, CPU-based renderer for understanding 4D Spacetime Gaussian Splatting in pure Python.
+> An educational, CPU-based renderer for understanding 4D Spacetime Gaussian Splatting in pure Python

 This is a small repository which I put together learning how to implement a renderer of [Gaussian Splats](https://arxiv.org/pdf/2312.16812) – on the CPU, in Python, for simplicity.